Is it possible for men to fake orgasms?

 He’s not alone as many men who have faked it resorted to quickly removing, discarding, or hiding their condom to cover their evidence of faking it.

 The number one reason why men put on the extra theatrics is because they didn’t think they’d make a climax because they were too drunk, it was taking to long, or they’d already come that day.

 Other reasons given by men were that they wanted sex to end because they were tired or they didn’t want to hurt their partner’s feelings.

 Sex = intercourse = orgasm

 Both men and women are most likely to fake their orgasms when having sexual intercourse and not during other forms of sex.
 Pretenders tend to think sex means intercourse, and intercourse should end in orgasms all around.

 This makes them feel under pressure to climax.

 Some people feel sex is always supposed to follow the same script: ‘she orgasms, then he orgasms, then sex is over’.

 This makes women think they have to pretend to orgasm so their partner can take his turn to climax.
-Some 20 per cent of women said they bluffed it for this very reason.
-And a few of them passed up the real chance to come in order to fake it at the right time.

 Have you ever faked an orgasm?
 Leave a comment below or join the discussion on Facebook.